Gouldh/Gouldh/README.md

 ## 🔍 Research
 - **Probability Theory Research**:
-   - Assisting Professor Phanuel Mariano with research on a central limit theorem for matricies of random variables
+   - Assisting Professor Phanuel Mariano with research on a central limit theorem for matrices of random variables with determinant zero.
+- **Computer Science Research**:
    - Assisting Professor Matthew Anderson with research on fast matrix multiplication in C++

 ## 💼 Work Experience